-All parties are able to appeal the decisions and action plans.
-As part of the student conduct process the student is informed of the right to appeal and procedures to be followed.
-Disagreement with the finding or action plans is not, by itself, grounds for appeal.
+All parties are able to appeal the decisions and sanctions.
+As part of the student, conduct process the student is informed of the right to appeal and procedures to be followed.
+Disagreement with the finding or sanctions is not, by itself, grounds for appeal.
 The following will be considered grounds for appeal:

-- A procedural error or irregularity which substantively affected the outcome of the student conduct process (e.g. substantiated bias, material deviation from established procedures, etc.). - New evidence that was not available at the time of the student conduct conference and which could have a substantial impact on the outcome of the student conduct process.
-A summary of this new evidence and its potential impact must be included with the appeal. - The action plans imposed are substantially disproportionate to the severity of the violation.
+- 1. A procedural error or irregularity which substantively affected the outcome of the student conduct process (e.g. substantiated bias, material deviation from established procedures, etc.) - 2.
+New evidence that was not available at the time of the student conduct conference and which could have a substantial impact on the outcome of the student conduct process.
+A summary of this new evidence and its potential impact must be included with the appeal. - 3.
+The sanctions imposed are substantially disproportionate to the severity of the violation.